 And yet, it’s not the cow that we’re working with, but really the brain of the cow, when it comes to getting the animal to decide to do something rather than forcing it to do something.

-Pate explained the “thinking” and “reacting” sides of the cow’s brain.
+Pate explains the “thinking” and “reacting” sides of the cow’s brain.
 “When an animal is on the thinking side of their brain, they’re content, not hot, have all feed they need, this life is good in here.
-So this is contentment,” he said, gesturing toward the cows behind him, assembled for the cow-handling demonstration.
+So this is contentment,” he notes, gesturing toward the cows behind him, assembled for the cow-handling demonstration.

 “Even though we’re all sitting in here, they’re not afraid, These animals are thinking about laying in their bed, going to the bunk, getting next to somebody they feel comfortable with,” he said.

-Pate explained the other side of the brain as the “survival” or “reaction” side of the brain.
+Pate explains the other side of the brain as the “survival” or “reaction” side of the brain.

 Pate went on to emphasize that a stockman’s primary tool is his vision.

-“As I start to step back towards her tail, now you’ll see she starts turning her head to see me, and now she wants to see me with two eyes,” he demonstrated.
+“As I start to step back towards her tail, now you’ll see she starts turning her head to see me, and now she wants to see me with two eyes,” he demonstrates.

 “As I step into her, now watch her ears.
 As I get right behind her tail over here, she doesn’t like that at all, she doesn’t like me there.
 So the further I come forward, the more the cow likes me.
-Where can we be on that cow to create the right pressure so she can be comfortable and not aggravated at me and so I can move her to where I need her to go?” he quizzed the group.
+Where can we be on that cow to create the right pressure so she can be comfortable and not aggravated at me and so I can move her to where I need her to go?” he quizzes groups.